-Each fall NYSDB awards two scholarships for up to one week of blacksmithing instruction at any approved school or with any approved instructor during the following calendar year.
-Any NYSDB member is eligible who has not received an NYSDB scholarship within the last 3 years.
+Each November NYSDB awards three scholarships for up to one week of blacksmithing instruction at any approved school or with any approved instructor during the following calendar year.
+Any NYSDB member who has been a member for at least 1 year and has not received a NYSDB scholarship within the last 3 years is eligible.
 Members who have never received a scholarship will be deemed more deserving of one than past recipients.
 If two or more members apply who received scholarships more than 3 years ago, the older the scholarship the greater the advantage.

 The scholarships are:

 - One week-long tuition scholarship donated to us by the John C. Campbell Folk School in Brasstown, NC.
 NYSDB will cover the room and board to complete it up to a set amount.

 - One week long scholarship is paid for by NYSDB and will cover room, board, and tuition up to a set amount.